MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/traceability/traceability-install.md

     > If you don't see your environment listed, you might need to change your geographic region in the Power Platform admin center.
 Select **Cancel** and then choose a supported region from the region selector in the top right corner of the page.
 Then try again.

 1. The **Dynamics 365 apps** \> **Dynamics 365 Supply Chain Traceability** page opens.
 Update the following settings:
-    - **Select an environment**: Select the environment where you want to set up the app.
+    - **Select an environment** – Select the environment where you want to set up the app.
-    - **Enter application ID of service**: Enter the Application (client) ID that you copied after you registered the Microsoft Entra application.
+    - **Enter application ID of service** – Enter the Application (client) ID that you copied after you registered the Microsoft Entra application.
-    - **Enter tenant ID of service**: Enter the Directory (tenant) ID that you copied after you registered the Microsoft Entra application.
+    - **Enter tenant ID of service** – Enter the Directory (tenant) ID that you copied after you registered the Microsoft Entra application.
-    - **I agree to the terms of service**: Select this checkbox.
+    - **I agree to the terms of service** – Select this checkbox.

     > [!NOTE]
     >